-- Start your car. - If the start attempt fails, keep charging for 10 minutes and then try again. - While your car is still running, remove the leads in the opposite order to how you installed them.
+- 7 Start your car. - > Check the driver display to see if your car is ready to drive.
+The fuel engine doesn't always need to start.
+In normal conditions, the electric motor is prioritised. - If the start attempt fails, keep charging for 10 minutes and then try again. - 8 While your car is still running, remove the leads in the opposite order to how you installed them.
 First remove the black lead from your 12 V battery and then the black lead from the external battery.
 Next, remove the red lead from your 12 V battery and then the red lead from the external battery.
 Make sure that the black jump lead does not touch any of the positive terminals or the red jump lead.